svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

-= 3.6.5 =
+= 3.6.6 =

-* The brute-force protection will not be triggered when users click on the email confirmation link, which points to the wp-login.php script, sent by the new WordPress "Export Personal Data" feature.
-* The firewall will automatically detect if the blog runs on an old multisite installation where the main site options table is named "wp_1_options" instead of "wp_options".
+* The "Statistics" page and dashboard widget will display the same values.
+Previously, the total of blocked threats displayed in the "Statistics" page was reset if the corresponding firewall log was deleted.
+* Fixed a bug in the Garbage Collector: in some cases, the firewall log was deleted a few days later than expected.
+* The Garbage Collector will still be able to run even if WP-Cron is disabled.
+* Fixed an issue introduced in WordPress 4.9.6: NinjaFirewall was not visible in the list of plugins when using WP-CLI.
+Note that if you want to enable/disable it from WP-CLI you will need to append the `--user` switch to your command (e.g., `$ wp plugin activate ninjafirewall --user=some_admin`).
+* Minor fixes.